Blake Shelton and Gwen Stefani Bring the Heat to 2020 Grammys With Romantic Performance

 After a brief introduction from host Alicia Keys, the power couple came together to perform their latest song "Nobody But You."

 Blake looked handsome in a classic suit as he played the guitar.
-As for Gwen, she switched up her red carpet look by wearing a heart filled white dress with a matching headband.
+As for Gwen, she switched up her red carpet look by wearing a heart filled white dress with a floral headband and earrings by Karen Suen.

 "I don't wanna live without you / I don't wanna even breathe / I don't wanna dream about you / Wanna wake up with you next to me," the couple sang while holding hands.
 "I don't wanna go down any other road now / I don't wanna love nobody but you / Lookin' in your eyes now, if I had to die now / I don't wanna love nobody but you."
 Their performance ended with Blake bowing down to his leading lady and the two embracing for a kiss.